-At the end of the day before we went on Thanksgiving Break, I asked a kindergartener who was walking down the hall, "Do you celebrate thanksgiving?"
+At the end of the day before we went on Thanksgiving Break, I asked a kindergartner who was walking down the hall, "Do you celebrate Thanksgiving?"
 She looked at me, smiled and said, "Yes, but we've been talking about endangered species, so we won't be having turkey."

 My 6 year old was putting together a giant floor puzzle of the United States yesterday when, from the next room, his mother overheard him say to himself, "I can't find Vietnam."

 I was standing outside my classroom door today when a Kindergartner walked by my room, looked up at me and said very enthusiastically, "I remember your name, but I can't remember your name!"

 Before family showed up for Christmas, my wife was out grocery shopping.
 She sent me this text message: "Can you look in the fridge and see if there is witches tshirt?"
 It was supposed to be "worcestershire sauce".
 Auto-CORRECT, huh?